TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ## Networking

 A Kubernetes cluster has the following:
 -   A pod Classless Inter-Domain Routing (CIDR) allocated by the CNI.
 The CNI allocates each node's pod CIDR and assigns each pod's IP.
-It also creates a `cni0` network device on each node to communicate with the `veth0` network device inside a container.
+It also creates a `cni` network device on each node to communicate with the `veth` network device inside a container.
 The pod CIDR to network device mapping on each node is stored inside the node's routing table.
 -   A service CIDR allocated by a service mesh like kube-proxy or Istio.
 The service CIDR contains virtual IPs without the corresponding network devices.

 Whenever a node joins the cluster, the CNI configures the node's:
 -   Pod CIDR
 -   Routing table
+-   Iptables
+    -   Filter table
+        -   Serve as the firewall to drop packets.
+        -   A CNI like Calico uses the filter table to implement NetworkPolicy and allow traffic from a pod to another.
+    -   Name Address Translation (NAT) table
+        -   Modify the source or destination IP addresses of packets according to pod CIDR and service CIDR mapping rules.
+    -   Mangle table
+        -   Modify a packet's TTL or TOS field.
--   Network device like virtual ethernet `veth`
+-   Network device like `cni` for host-to-container communication and `veth` for host-to-host communication
 -   Virtual eXtensible Local-Area Network (VXLAN) tunnels

 Whenever a pod is created, the CNI sets up the pod's:
 -   Network namespace
     -   Network device
+        -   `veth` for container-host communication
     -   Routing table
-    -   Iptables
+    -   Iptables (usually empty)
-        -   Filter table (firewall)
-            -   A CNI like Calico uses the filter table to implement NetworkPolicy and allow traffic from a pod to another.
-        -   Name Address Translation (NAT) table
-        -   Mangle table (packet modification)

 ### Service